mendix/docs/content/en/docs/appstore/modules/business-events.md

 ## 4 Deployment

-To deploy to production, you must have a subscription to the Mendix Event Broker (link to licensing/contact page).
+To deploy to production, you must have a subscription to the [Mendix Event Broker](#event-broker).
+You can also use your own event broker cluster.

-Additionally, a Technical Contact must enable the Event Broker Service in the [Environment Details](/developerportal/deploy/environments-details/) section of every app involved.
+For Mendix Event Broker subscribers, a Technical Contact must enable the Event Broker Service in the [Environment Details](/developerportal/deploy/environments-details/) section of every app involved.
 See the [Services](/developerportal/deploy/environments/#services) section of *Environments* for more information.

 Business events can only be deployed to the [Mendix Cloud](/developerportal/deploy/mendix-cloud-deploy/), with all other deployment models expected in forthcoming releases.